 As a travel company specialising in holidays in the Balkans, we thought we should set the record straight—to the best of our abilities, it’s a tricky topic.

 Some argue that Romania isn’t part of the Balkans, either due to its geographical location above the Danube or its lack of a shared history.
-But as there are similarities with its history and culture, we’ve included it.
+Others say Turkey isn’t Balkan either because it’s partially in Asia.
+But as there are similarities with their history and culture, we’ve included both these countries too.

 Related: